the Chromium logo

 If you're comfortable using gsutil, this step is a bit easier.
 However, it can be easy to typo the command, so double check things before actually uploading files.

-$ gsutil cp -n -a project-private <local filename> gs://chromeos-localmirror-private/distfiles/<remote filename>
+$ gsutil cp -n <local filename> gs://chromeos-localmirror-private/distfiles/<remote filename>

 Verify usability